-I am a human rights advocate and a father.
+I am a parent and a human rights advocate.

-When I heard that my government was separating children from their families at the U.S.-Mexico border, and that children had been imprisoned and lost and allowed to die in federal custody, I felt heartbroken.
+When I heard that my government was separating children from their families at the U.S.-Mexico border, and further that some of those children had been imprisoned and lost and even allowed to die in federal custody, I felt heartbroken.

 I promised myself I would do something.

-I made a commitment to walk across the country and through all of the border states.
-I would carry a torch to honor the memory of the children who died, and to keep the flames of hope alive for the children who had been separated, imprisoned, and lost.
+I made a commitment to walk around the country, carrying a torch to honor the memory of the children who died in my government’s custody, and to shine a light on the plight of children who had been separated from their families, imprisoned, and lost.

 My March for the Kids has four goals:

 1) To honor the memory of the children who have died in federal custody;

 2) To shine a light on the plight of the children who have been separated from their families, imprisoned, and lost while in federal custody;